polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/01 - Introduction.md

 https://phosphorusfive.files.wordpress.com/2018/03/desktop-settings-screenshot.png

-There is a whole range of skins in Phosphorus Five, that is distributed out of the box, that you can choose from.
+There is a whole range of skins in Phosphorus Five, that is distributed out of the box.
 All of these skins are created such that they are rendered _"responsively"_, which implies that they should perfectly well work, also on your phone or your tablet, in addition to your main laptop or desktop computer.

 It is also very easy to create your own skin, due to some highly intuitive CSS tricks applied by Phosphorus Five, or the core Micro CSS framework to be more accurate.
+And in fact, in Hyper IDE there is even a _"wizard"_ you can use to create your own skin.
 We will look at how to create our own skins in the documentation for _"Micro"_ later in these documentation files.
 Below is how Hyper IDE will look like, if you choose the _"Magic Forrest"_ skin.